 Are you constantly asking for others to repeat what they say?
 Hearing loss happens incrementally and can go unnoticed for some time.
 In fact, as we age, we expect to lose some hearing capabilities.
 But hearing loss can also be a sign of something more serious — an acoustic neuroma.

-A vestibular schwannoma, or acoustic neuroma, is a rare, benign brain tumor that grows on the eighth cranial nerve in the brain.
+A vestibular schwannoma, or acoustic neuroma, is the second most common tumor inside the head that grows on the eighth cranial nerve in the brain.
 This nerve transmits sound and equilibrium (balance) from the inner ear to the brain.

 Because the tumor is slow-growing, hearing loss is gradual, making it hard to pinpoint when the neuroma actually begins to interrupt normal hearing.
 Acoustic neuromas account for only 7.5 percent of brain tumors.

 The risk factors for acoustic neuroma are not well understood.
 So it’s important to keep close tabs on your hearing and get it checked if you think something is amiss.

 One study determined that childhood radiation exposure increases the risk of acoustic neuroma.
 Another theory suggests that cells designed to coat nerve fibers with insulation kick into overdrive instead of stopping.
 The result is a wart-like tumor that grows on the nerve.

 “A vestibular schwannoma is the second most common tumor inside the head,” said John Oghalai, MD, Tiber Alpert Professor and chair of the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery at the Keck School of Medicine of USC.
 “It occurs in about one in 100,000 people.”

 The most common symptom that patients experience first is hearing loss on one side.
 This could be accompanied with ringing in the ear.
 Other symptoms include dizziness, numbness, problems with balance and tingling on one side of the face.